top of page

 4-Camera Setup

-➡ A 4 TB SSD is the practical choice for longer or higher-energy 8-camera productions.
+➡ A 2 TB SSD works for shorter sessions, while a 4 TB SSD is the safer choice for longer recordings or extended coverage.

 How SD Cards Are Used on Longer Sessions